Yvon Duhamel: Kawasaki factory racing team

-His strong performances earned him a place on the North American team for the 1973 Transatlantic Trophy match races.
-The Transatlantic Trophy match races pitted the best British riders against the top North American road racers on 750cc motorcycles in a six-race series in England.
-Duhamel ended the series as the top individual points leader with one victory along with two second place finishes.
-In the 1973 AMA Grand National championship, Duhamel won the last two road races of the season with victories at the Charlotte and Ontario speedways.
+In the 1973 AMA Grand National championship, Duhamel once again suffered a crash at the Laguna Seca National, where he was exonerated from blame when it was revealed that a failed crankshaft seal had allowed oil onto the rear tire.
+He recovered to win the last two road races of the season with victories at the Charlotte and Ontario speedways.
 At Ontario, he led a Kawasaki podium sweep with teammates Gary Nixon and Art Baumann finishing second and third.
 Kawasaki's domination during this period led motorsports journalists to dub the team as "the Green Meanies", in reference to their lime green paint scheme.

-Duhamel's career was impacted by the introduction of the Yamaha TZ750 in 1974 as, the Yamaha became the dominant road racing motorcycle for the next decade with riders such as Kenny Roberts and Steve Baker.
+The 1973 season was the highpoint of Duhamel's Kawasaki career, as the 1973 oil crisis precipitated a drop in sales of recreational vehicles, which forced the Kawasaki team to reduce their racing budget for the 1974 season.
+The Kawasaki H2R received no development over the winter, and this showed in the team's dismal racing results in 1974.
+Duhamel's career was also impacted by the introduction of the Yamaha TZ750 in 1974 as, the Yamaha became the dominant road racing motorcycle for the next decade with riders such as Kenny Roberts and Steve Baker.
 He returned as the North American team captain for the 1974 Transatlantic Trophy match races however, because Kawasaki had reduced their racing budget, Duhamel was forced to ride substandard machines.
 He beat Kenny Roberts and set a new lap record in the first race of the series held at the Brands Hatch circuit but, he proceeded to crash out of subsequent races due to piston seizures.
 Duhamel sat out the last race of the series out of frustration with his equipment.

-In the wake of the 1973 oil crisis, American road racing was at a low point so, Kawasaki decided to focus their attention on Grand Prix motorcycle racing in Europe.
+American road racing was at a low point in 1974 with only three road races on the AMA National calendar, so Kawasaki decided to focus their attention on Grand Prix motorcycle racing in Europe.
 Duhamel's popularity among race fans had grown to where he had become one of the most popular motorcycle racers in France.
 For the 1974 season, he was given the opportunity to compete in the premier 500cc class riding a 500cc H1-RW for the French Kawasaki importer.

 At the season-opening French Grand Prix held at the challenging Circuit de Charade, Duhamel's Kawasaki suffered a mechanical failure on the third lap of the race.
 With the arrival of the new water-cooled Suzuki RG 500 and the Yamaha YZR500, Kawasaki's air-cooled triple was rendered obsolete.
 After the Nations Grand Prix, Duhamel would not participate in any further 500cc races, preferring to concentrate on the Formula 750 championship.
-At the British round of the 1974 Formula 750 season held at the Silverstone Circuit on August 11th, he scored a second place behind his former teammate Paul Smart, now riding for the Suzuki factory racing team.
+At the British round of the 1974 Formula 750 season held at the Silverstone Circuit on August 11, he scored a second place behind his former teammate Paul Smart, now riding for the Suzuki factory racing team.